getodk/collect/CONTRIBUTING.md

 1. When your changes are ready to be added to the core ODK Collect project, [open a pull request](https://help.github.com/articles/creating-a-pull-request/).
 Make sure to set the base fork to `opendatakit/collect`.
 Describe your changes in the comment, refer to any relevant issues using [keywords for closing issues](https://help.github.com/articles/closing-issues-via-commit-messages/) and tag any person you think might need to know about the changes.

+## Making sure your pull request is accepted
+1. Confirm that your code compiles.

+1. Make sure that there is an issue that corresponds to the pull request and that it has been discussed by the community as necessary.

+1. Make as few changes per pull request as you can.
+This makes it easier to verify that the pull request has the intended effect.
+In particular, if you would like to make stylistic changes to the code, create a separate pull request.

+1. Run `gradle lint` and fix any lint errors.

+1. Write clear code.
+Use descriptive names and create meaningful abstractions (methods, classes).

+1. Document your reasoning.
+Your commit messages should make it clear why each change has been made.

+1. Verify your code.
+Ideally, include automated tests with each pull request.
+If that's not possible, describe in the pull request comment which cases you tried manually to confirm your code works as expected.

+1. Follow the guidelines below.

 ## Style guidelines
 For now, match the style of the code in the file you are editing.
 When creating new files, follow the [Android style rules](http://source.android.com/source/code-style.html).